judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-12-bangalore.markdown

 ---
 title:			Bangalore Is Known For More Than Being India's Silicon Valley
 categories:		india
-tags:			india, museum, palace, park, temple, travel
+tags:
+  - india
+  - museum
+  - palace
+  - park
+  - temple
+  - travel
 excerpt:		I made a lot out of a quick trip to India's Garden City, Bangalore.
 Temples of bulls, parks, and rooftop discos make Bangalore a must-visit destination.
 image:			/assets/images/2015/01/IMG_1506.jpg
 ---